3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 .. figure::  pictures/example_filtering.png
    :align:   center

-Than, according to the fit represented above, we would discard all columns in the Hi-C raw data having cumulative count of interaction below the dashed red line in the graph above (~46).
-This columns will be removed from the modeling, and their associated particles will have no experimental data.

-*This step is done automatically within tadbit each time an experiment is loaded.
-In order to ensure that we do remove outlier columns, tadbit checks if this root corresponds to a* **concave down** *region and if it stands* **between zero and the median** *of the overall distribution.
-The result of these "bad" columns is stored in the variable Experiment._zeros, that represents the columns to be skipped in the consecutive steps.*

 Data normalization
 ==================
+To account for possible biases in the experimental data, the Z-score of the 5C data is computed.
+However, since the Z-score requires the data to be normally distributed, 5C data are log10 transformed prior the computation of the Z-score.
+The input data for IMP consist then in the resulting Z-score matrix computed on the experimental data.

-Hi-C data stored in :class:`pytadbit.experiment.Experiment` might be normalized in order to be used by IMP.
-This normalization is achieve in two steps, first we generate weight for each pair of interactions, depending on the interaction count in the corresponding row/column, second we calculate the `z-score <http://en.wikipedia.org/wiki/Standard_score#Calculation_from_raw_score>`_ of each of these interaction pairs.
+The filtered Hi-C data (stored in :class:`pytadbit.experiment.Experiment`) need then to be normalized before entering the IMP pipeline.
+The normalization is carried out in two steps: (i) generation of the weight for each pair of interactions, based on the interaction count in the corresponding row/column; (ii) Z-score ( `z-score <http://en.wikipedia.org/wiki/Standard_score#Calculation_from_raw_score>`_) compitation for each interaction pair.

 Calculation of weights
 ----------------------

-Weights can be calculated according to two formulas (see :class:`pytadbit.experiment.Experiment.normalize_hic`), however, in the context of three-dimensional modeling, the "over_tot" method is recommended, as the distribution of values generated is closer to normal.
+Weights can be calculated according to two formulas (see :class:`pytadbit.experiment.Experiment.normalize_hic`); however, in the context of three-dimensional modeling, the "over_tot" method is recommended, as the distribution of values generated is closer to normal.

-Hi-C interaction count are thus normalized according to this formula:
+Hi-C interaction counts are thus normalized according to the following formula:

 .. math::

   weight(I, J) = \frac{\sum^N_{i=0}{(matrix(i, J))} \times \sum^N_{j=0}{(matrix(I, j))}}{\sum^N_{i=0}{\sum^N_{j=0}{(matrix(i, j))}}}

-"matrix", being our row data (count of interactions), N the number of rows/columns.
+where 'matrix' is the raw data (count of interactions), and N is the number of rows/columns.

-The result is stored in a new matrix, called weight.
+The result is stored in a new matrix, called 'weight'.
 The values that will be used in the next step are the multiplication of this weights per the raw data.

 Calculation of the z-score
 --------------------------

-Z-scores are computed according to classical formula (:math:`\frac{x-\mu}{\sigma}`), over the decimal logarithm values of the normalized data (see above).
-Ending in this formula:
+Z-scores are computed according to classical formula (:math:`\frac{x-\mu}{\sigma}`) on the log10 transformed values of the normalized data (see above):

 .. math::

   zscore(I, J) = \frac{log_{10}(weight(I, J) \times matrix(I, J)) - mean(log_{10}(weight \times matrix))}{stddev(log_{10}(weight \times matrix))}

-**Important: values on the diagonal are not taken into account for this calculus.**
+**Important: values on the diagonal are not taken into account in this calculation.**

 Dealing with zeros
 ^^^^^^^^^^^^^^^^^^

-A zero in an Hi-C interaction matrix, means that the given two fragments of DNA were never found close enough to be crosslinked together.
-However such values are also highly suspicious to be artifacts.

-Right now we assume that :math:`log_{10}(0) = 0`, in the calculation of the mean and stddev, and equal to -1 in the calculation of the z-score itself.
+In an Hi-C interaction matrix, a value of zero means that the corresponding fragments of chromatin were not crosslinked in the experiment.
+Since this could be caused either by an experimental artifact or by the fact that the two corresponding fragments were never found close enough to be crosslinked, we assume that :math:`log_{10}(0) = 0`, in the calculation of the mean and stddev, and equal to -1 in the calculation of the z-score.

 TADBit tutorial #1.
-From HiC data to TAD 3D models.
+From Hi-C data to TAD 3D models
 ===================================================